llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Additionally, one's household and upbringing may shape or influence one's interests.
 Multiculturalism is quite prevalent in the Caribbean, however, one's multilingualism might be impacted by one's upbringing.
 While formal education may be a primary factor in one's language acquisition, various states of immigration over generations, or other forms of diversity in one's household, might influence their linguistic capacities.
 Identifying participant ethnicity/race is another standard demographic inquiry, nevertheless, it is needed here to highlight if there are any differences in linguistics interests among the lawyers based on their backgrounds.

-+ *How many years have you been in practice (number of years since your first call to the bar in the Common-Wealth)?*
++ *4. How many years have you been in practice (number of years since your first call to the bar in the Common-Wealth)?*

 Less than 1